-The on-site significant woodlands was the only natural heritage feature, as identified in the Provincial Policy Statement and OMNR (2010), noted for the site.
-However, the forest is disturbed from past extraction activity, non-native vegetation in the understory and ground flora, windthrow, spoil piles, and access trails.
+No natural heritage feature, as identified in the Provincial Policy Statement and OMNR (2010), are noted for the site.
+The on-site forest is disturbed from past extraction activity, non-native vegetation in the understory and ground flora, windthrow, spoil piles, and access trails.
 No forests interior habitat is present.
 No Species at Risk or amphibians were observed and no natural channels with aquatic habitat potential were noted.